NinaRocket/NRHW01/README.md

 7. Attempted an alt description for the background image that is referenced in the CSS.
 Stackoverflow said title was an option.

-8. Changed some divs to semantic tags.
+8. Changed some divs to semantic tags: section and footer.

+9. Cleaned up by adding line breaks in content section.
+Also moved some CSS code around to flow more logically.

+10. Realized I had body as first element in CSS rather than *, corrected that, my bad.

+11. Added titles to the links for further accessibility.